Community Norms and Values

-With this in mind, our Teacher-Powered Community values and norms are as follows:
+With this in mind, our Teacher-Powered Community norms and values are as follows:

 - Teacher-powered governance models lie on a spectrum, with some teams wanting and securing more or less autonomy than others; all are valued.
-It is up to the individual teams to decide which autonomies are needed to best serve their students and staff.
+It is up to the individual teams to decide which autonomies they need to best serve their students and staff.

 - National, state, and local teacher unions are valuable allies and often support teacher-powered teams and opportunities.

-- Principals and administrators are key allies in teacher-powered schools, helping the group of teachers to facilitate shared purpose, advocate for the decisions of the team, and be a resource.
+- Principals and administrators are key allies in teacher-powered schools, helping the group of teachers to facilitate shared purpose, advocate for the decisions of the team, and serving as a resource.
 We welcome all educators and supporters committed to these values.

-- Ultimately, teacher-powered schools are a means to create equitable, high quality, student-centered learning environments.
-At the end of the day, we do our work to serve students.
+- Teacher-powered schools are a means to create equitable, high-quality, culturally affirming, student-centered learning environments.
+At the end of the day, we do our work with and for the benefit of students.

 As an active champion of the teacher-powered community, we agree to the following:

 - Adhering to the co-created teacher-powered community norms above.

 - Raising awareness and advocating for the teacher-powered movement in the circles in which we reside.

 - Making an effort to participate in, promote, and support network events and gatherings.